 Tell Senators you Support the North Coast Tanker Ban!

-The Senate Committee on Transport and Communications is holding hearings in Northwest BC next week on Bill C-48, the Oil Tanker Moratorium Act.
+The Senate Committee on Transport and Communications is reviewing Bill C-48, the Oil Tanker Moratorium Act.
 Once the committee's work is complete, the bill will come back to the Senate for debate and voting.

 Of course, the big oil lobby is pulling out the stops in an effort to convince the Senate to block or stall the bill.